MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. Answer **Yes** if Visual Studio Code prompts with **Required assets to build and debug are missing, Add them?**.

+---

+### Exercise 5: Configure Azure Container Registry

+As of when this lab was written, the Visual Studio Code tools do not automatically perform the `docker login` when pushing container images to Azure Container Registry.
+The Azure Container Registry credentials need to be added to an **.env** environment variables file.

 1. Open the `.env` file within the root directory of the IoT Edge Solution.
 This file is where the username and password are configured for accessing your Docker registry.

     The username and password are stored in this file using the following format: